 The aims of this course are to develop knowledge and understanding of different areas of geology and how they relate to each other; to develop the skills, knowledge and understanding of scientific methods as applied in geology through a practical endorsement, and to develop competence in observing, collecting and analysing geological field data, and also in investigative, mathematical and problem-solving skills which can be applied to geological studies.

-Geology is often studied alongside A Levels in other sciences, such as Biology, Chemistry and Physics as well as Mathematics and Geography.
 We have strong links with Geology departments at the University of Leicester, University of Portsmouth and University of Leeds and we have good relationships with professional geologists working in the oil, mining, volcanology, seismology and engineering industries.